If you can't remove a page, burn the book

 But now we have a piece of the puzzle that he doesn’t want us to have, and my god does it feel good to have the upper hand for the first time in what seems like forever.

 “we can get him” I say with an optimistic caution, I didn’t want to be confident, but it’s hard not to be when there’s another life at stake in 2 months.

 Hanna smirks “yes, yes we can, if we play it right, we can catch him, we need to analyse the fuck out of this warehouse, go over every single corner, wall and insect we find three times over, this is the first time we’ve been this close, so let’s not fuck it up” I haven’t seen Hanna happy in a long time.
 Whenever she’s happy about something, she does this weird thing with her eyebrows.
 The right one stays the same, but the left goes up likes it’s doing a Mexican wave.
 It’s always made me laugh, and this occasion was no different.

 “let’s go get this guy, get the car started, I’ll meet you outside in five”

 From one little bit of luck, one little piece of evidence we could so easily have missed, the hunt for the most wanted criminal in the UK begins.
 And the best part, he doesn’t know we’re on to him.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Danny ClarkWrite a Review